kootenpv/sky/README.md

 - Locally  ([view demo](#demo))!
 - Remotely (needs hosting)

+Similar data will be very easy to use in your own applications.

 #### Features/Goals

 These are the features/goals of `sky`.
 Checkmarks have been accomplished: